amrutaphansalker/docs/docs/operator_troubleshooting.md

 ```
 This sets 128 MB as the buffer memory for all the output ports of all the operators.

 * Set a specific value for a specific output port of a specific operator.
-The following example sets 1 GB as buffer memory for output port p of an operator Op:
+The following example sets 1 GB as buffer memory for output port **p** of an operator **Op**:
 ```<property>
   <name>dt.application.<APPLICATION_NAME>.operator.Op.port.p.attr.BUFFER_MEMORY_MB</name>
   <value>1024</value>